 e.
 Determine the effectiveness of the processes and procedures used to specify, acquire and use instruments and equipment, in a manner that is consistent with actual or expected site environmental conditions.
 Examples of environmental conditions which may impact the use or storage conditions of equipment include outside air temperature impact on dew point requirements for air cylinders stored in outside emergency vehicles, or temperature and pressure conditions expected inside the reactor containment building during power operation.

 f.
-Determine the effectiveness of processes provided for evaluating routine equipment performance checks (e.g., daily source checks) and for ensuring regulatory compliance (i.e., adequate personnel protection per 10 CFR 20, or compliance with transportation limits) in the event of equipment failures.
+Determine the effectiveness of processes provided for evaluating routine equipment performance checks (e.g., daily source checks) and for ensuring regulatory compliance (i.e., adequate personnel protection per 10 CFR Part 20, or compliance with transportation limits) in the event of equipment failures.

 g.
-Instruments, alarming dosimeters, video monitoring equipment and communications equipment required to satisfy site Technical Specifications ection 5 regarding Locked High Radiation Area access controls.
+Instruments, alarming dosimeters, video monitoring equipment and communications equipment required to satisfy site Technical Specifications Section 5 regarding Locked High Radiation Area access controls.

 02.05 Protective Clothing and Equipment.
 Determine whether the type and quantity of protective clothing and equipment, other than respiratory protection equipment, are as described in the application for both normal and emergency operations, and that adequate procedures have been developed for their use.

 Evaluation of protective clothing and equipment should address whether they are sufficient for normal operations, including intensive maintenance outages, and for emergency conditions.
-Representative samples would include those contained in the emergency kits and in designated operating centers such as the Operations Support Center and the Technical Support Center
+Representative samples would include those contained in the emergency kits and in designated operating centers such as the Operations Support Center and the Technical Support Center.

 a.
 Examples of this clothing and equipment (other than respiratory protection equipment) are anti-contamination clothing; plastic suits for liquid contamination control; head covers; shoe covers; and gloves.